 Providing clearly marked collection bins for recyclable materials and containers for transporting the materials off site.
 (May be provided by the contracted recycling hauler.)

-Property owners / managers will need to arrange a recycling contract with a waste hauler.
+Set Up the Service.
+Property owners/managers will need to arrange a recycling contract with a waste hauler.
 By doing so, it may be possible to decrease the frequency of trash collection or size of dumpster, since a great deal of typical household waste is recyclable.

-Use ourbusiness recycling guide to help find a hauler.
+Educate Tenants.
 To ensure success, residents will need to know what is recyclable and which containers to place materials in.
-We offer downloadable flyers, templates for adhesive labels and printable poster files for no charge, as well as our complete guide for business recycling (for all documents, see available resources list below).
+We offer downloadable flyers, templates for adhesive labels and printable poster files for no charge; please contact us at 301-600-2960 for more information, or send email to firstname.lastname@example.org.